Can you alter my equipment condition report to make it more favourable?

 No.

 Customers engage Liquid Audio to write reports before or after an equipment purchase, for insurance purposes, when equipment is perhaps not as described or damaged, and when preparing equipment for sale.
 Often, I’m able to deliver good news.
 Occasionally, I find things that are not so good.
-Rarely, I’m asked to scrub potentially value-reducing observations, thereby creating a misleading report.

-Altering a report to hide the condition of a piece of equipment I’ve inspected is not something I will ever do.
 In one example, a customer complained that my report on his Thorens turntable would make it harder to sell.
 He felt he’d been duped by the previous seller and expected me to help him dupe somebody else.
-I did not, and this made him angry, which of course, is ridiculous.
+I did not, nor will I ever do that.

 The best worst acting and production of all time!